Andrew's Arsenal

 I use it for classical violin situations, it's VERY sensitive and I know that I have to be at my best to get it to sound right.
 It is on loan from my brother, Mike, so I don't want to name it and thus become even more attached than I already am to an instrument I don't actually own.
 There are some up and coming recordings on which I used this violin, mostly because of its bright tone and fast fingerboard ("How Great and Glorious Are You" and a jig called "Shepherd's Haste" which is a prelude to our version of "O Come All Ye Faithful" at Christmas time.)

 My Cello is of similar quality, but I've only had it as a "free" loaner from Mo's Music.
-When they heard I could play it reasonably well they presented me with it along with the challenge to teach the instrument along with everything else.
+When they heard I could play cello reasonably well they presented me with it along with the challenge to teach the instrument along with everything else.
 At that time I went back to my instructor for a while to bone up on my cello skills, and although I don't perform on cello much I have become a more valuable teacher on the instrument at Mo's Music.

 Plectrums